Sciatica: Causes, Symptoms & Osteopathic Care

 Common Causes of Sciatica

-Lumbar Herniated Disc: This is the most frequent cause.
+Lumbar Herniated Disc: The most frequent cause.
 The soft inner material of a disc in the lower spine leaks out and presses on the nerve root.

-Piriformis Syndrome: The sciatic nerve can run underneath or, in some cases, through the piriformis muscle in the buttock.
+Piriformis Syndrome: The sciatic nerve can run underneath or through the piriformis muscle in the buttock.
 If this muscle becomes tight or spasms, it can compress the nerve.

 Spinal Stenosis: A narrowing of the spinal canal in the lower back, which can put pressure on the nerves.